How to Handle an Employee Sexual Harassment Complaint

 - Interview any potential witnesses in the same manner.
 Ask open-ended questions and seek facts that support or disprove the employee’s allegations.

 - Interview the person who is accused of sexual harassment.
 Apply the same listening and respectful approach you accorded the person who filed the complaint and the other witnesses.

 - Take all the information you received and attempt to reach a decision.
 Make the best decision that you can with the information you have.
 Consult with other HR colleagues to do the right thing.

 - Consult with an attorney to ensure that you are looking at the whole situation fairly based on the evidence you have.
 Make sure the attorney supports the direction you are taking.

 - Based on all of the documentation and advice from colleagues and your attorney, make decisions about whether sexual harassment occurred.
 Provide the appropriate discipline to the appropriate people, based on your findings.
 Make work or assignment setting adjustments, or change a reporting assignment if necessary.

 - Recognize that you are not perfect; no situation can be perfectly investigated.
 Even when harassment may have occurred, and you believe it may have occurred, you may have no facts or witnesses that corroborate a complainant’s statement.

 - Assure that no further incidents occur by following up, and documenting your follow-up with the employee who made the original harassment claim.
-Keep documentation separate from the personnel file.
+Keep documentation separate from the personnel file in an investigation folder.